SNAP Benefits in South Carolina: How to Apply and Qualify

 Manage your SNAP Benefits and Get Cashback with Benny

-Benny is a free app that helps you track your real-time EBT balance for SNAP and Cash, and get cashback on eligible purchases at stores like Target and Walmart.
 To get started, link your EBT card to the app.
-After a purchase, scan your receipt with Benny to receive cashback on SNAP-eligible items.
+After you make a purchase, scan your receipt with Benny and receive cashback on SNAP-eligible items.

-Download Benny to help manage your spending and get more from your EBT benefits.
+Download Benny to take control of your spending and get more out of your EBT benefits.

 Get 1-3% cash back on groceries and track your EBT Balance